 The attendent nodded and took the ID card from Slick, handing him a form to fill out.
 Glancing to the cardboard collar sticking out from Rush's mouth, Slick studied the inscription for a moment, then grinned and jotted down a name for the Eevee.

-"Last name used to be Sierpinski, actually," said the Trainer as he finished signing the paper.
-"Great-grandparents came from another country, name spellings accidentally got tweaked in immigration stations.
+"Close enough," said the trainer as he finished signing the form.
+"I know, weird name.
+Grandparents came from another country, names got tweaked in immigration stations.
 Customs tried to correct the spelling, and 'Silversky' stuck."

-She smirked slightly as she looked over the Eevee's name.
-"But you grew up from around here, I take it," said the nurse.
+She smirked slightly at the Eevee's name.
+"Well, overcoming the language barrier is always a challenge," said the nurse.
 Hitting the enter key, she whisked the contract over to the file cabinets, then returned to shake the Trainer's hand.
 "And that's it!
 You're all set.
-Take good care of the Eevee, okay?"
+Take good care of 'Insyte,' okay?"

 Slick nodded and picked up the Eevee from the counter.
 "Thanks," said Slick, smiling as he gazed down upon the young cub in his arms, who began to sob harder at the human's touch.
 "There, there," mumured the Trainer as he carried the Eevee away and out into the evening air.
 "It's all right... you're safe now..."